square-computersetup/square-computersetup.github.io/_includes/das.md

 {% include figure url="/assets/images/das-update.jpg" image_path="/assets/images/das-update.jpg" %}

 If you see __Looks like your device needs some maintenance__, it means your device has a valid certificate, but needs updates to the operating system.

-If today is your first day at Square, please run these updates during your lunch break and skip ahead to the next step for now.
+__NOTE:__ If today is your first day at Square, please run these updates during your lunch break and skip ahead to the next step for now.
+{: .notice--warning}

 Not sure how to update?
 Check out a guide: